Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 • 30,000+ fabric certifications completed in twelve months

-I will be back next year and will provide you with another write-up like the one I produced this week, in case you cannot make it.
+I will be back next year and will provide you with another write-up, similar to the one I produced this week, in case you are unable to attend.

 About ProcureSQL

-ProcureSQL is the industry leader in providing data architecture as a service to enable companies to harness their data to grow their business.
+ProcureSQL is the industry leader in providing data architecture as a service, enabling companies to harness their data and grow their business.
 ProcureSQL is 100% onshore in the United States and supports the four quadrants of data, including application modernization, database management, data analytics, and data visualization.
 ProcureSQL works as a guide, mentor, leader, and implementer to provide innovative solutions to drive better business outcomes for all businesses.
 Click here to learn more about our service offerings.

 Do you have questions about leveraging AI, Microsoft Fabric, or the Microsoft Data Platform?
-You can chat with me for free one-on-one or contact the team.
+You can chat with me for free one-on-one, or contact the team.
 We would love to share our knowledge and experience with you.

 In this six-minute video, Allen Kinsel shares multiple ways to quickly determine whether SQL Server is the root cause or a symptom of your performance problem.